sardana-org/sardana/doc/source/sep/SEP18.md

 ### Measurement Group

-Measurement group is extended by the *prepare* command with two parameters: synchronization description and number of repeats (these repeats is a different concept then the one from the synchronization description).
+Measurement group is extended by the *prepare* command with two parameters: synchronization description and number of starts.
 The second one indicates how many times measurement group will be started, with the *start* command, to measure according to the synchronization description.

 1. Measurement group - Tango device class
     * Add `Prepare` command.
-TODO: investigate the best way to pass synchronization description, as JSON serialized string, together with the repeats integer.
+TODO: investigate the best way to pass synchronization description, as JSON serialized string, together with the starts integer.
     * Remove `synchronization` attribute (experimental API) - no backwards compatibility.
 2. Measurement group - core class
-    * Add `prepare(synchronization, repeats=1)` method
+    * Add `prepare(synchronization, starts=1)` method
     * Remove `synchronization` property  (experimental API) - no backwards compatibility.
 3. Measurement group - Taurus extension
     * Add `prepare` method which simply maps to `Prepare` Tango command